Table of Contents

 User Level | Enthusiast/Professional |

-This Canon’s first full-frame mirrorless camera is a clear winner when it comes to deep sky and night photography.
-Because it is a specifically designed astrophotography camera.
-The Canon EOS Ra is an Astro camera with a huge a 30.3 megapixel CMOS sensor, which is no stock sensor; the infrared-cutting filter is modified to enable 4x more transmission sensitivity of hydrogen-alpha (Hα) rays (656.3 nm), enabling a higher transmission of deep red IR rays without the need for specialized optics and accessories.
+This Canon’s first full-frame mirrorless camera for astrophotography is a clear winner when it comes to deep sky and night photography.
+Because this best Canon full-frame camera is a specifically designed astrophotography camera.
+The Canon EOS Ra is an Astro camera with a huge 30.3 megapixel CMOS sensor, which is no stock sensor; the infrared-cutting filter is modified to enable 4x more transmission sensitivity of hydrogen-alpha (Hα) rays (656.3 nm), enabling a higher transmission of deep red IR rays without the need for specialized optics and accessories.
 It also offers 30x magnification in both the viewfinder and in Live View shooting for more accurate focus, as well as the ability to record crisp 4K video.
 Integrated Canon Log also allows users to capture flat images with an improved dynamic range of 800%, or 12 stops.

-The camera comes with a fully articulated touchscreen.
+This astrophotography camera comes with a fully articulated touchscreen.
 It allows audio recording through an onboard stereo microphone, or an optional external mic can also be used via the 3.5mm mic jack.
 It offers WIFI, Bluetooth and HDMI, USB connectivity.
 It operates with Canon lenses or connects directly to the telescope via a low-cost adapter.
-It comes with cannon software and can also operate with third-party software available online.
+It comes with Canon software and can also operate with third-party software available online.

 2. Nikon D810A